KasparEtter/ef1p/index.md

 — unless you want to become a real expert on the subject matter.
 I try to explain all concepts
-as much as possible from [first principles](https://en.wikipedia.org/wiki/First_principle), which means that you should need no prior knowledge beyond a high school education.
+as much as possible from [first principles](https://en.wikipedia.org/wiki/First_principle), which means that all your why questions should be answered by the end of an article.
+I strive to make the explanations comprehensible with no prior knowledge beyond a high-school education.
 If this is not the case for you, please [let me know](#contact).